Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Forward Simulation and Material Modeling

-In high-pressure scenarios, such as those arising in HVI, the volumetric response of materials is often described by the Mie-Grüneisen EOS~\cite{gruneisen1912theorie}.
+In high-pressure scenarios, such as those arising in HVI, the volumetric response of materials is often described by the Mie-Gr\"uneisen EOS~\cite{gruneisen1912theorie}.
 This formulation distinguishes between compressed and expanded states~\cite{lsdynaii}.
 For the compressed state, the pressure is related to density and internal energy as

 whereas in the expanded state it simplifies to

 In this context, $\mu=\rho/\rho_{0}-1$ denotes the nominal volumetric compression, where $\rho$ is the current mass density and $\rho_{0}$ is the reference density. $e_0$ is the specific internal energy per unit mass. $C_{\rm{s}}$ denotes the zero-pressure bulk sound speed. $S_1$, $S_2$, $S_3$, $\gamma_0$, and $\alpha$ are model parameters.
 Specifically, the relationship between $C_{\rm{s}}$, $S_1$, $S_2$, and $S_3$ can be expressed through the shock-particle velocity relation